 - Roasted, boiled, steamed, grilled fresh corn on or off the cob, make flour, corn pap or cereals from dried corn.

 - Dry and store corn for other purposes store dried corn in an airtight container, this can keep for over a year.

 - Apply organic fertilizer like poultry compost, pig manure or fish-based fertilizer.
 Work into the soil 7 cm (3 inches) to 10 cm (4 inches) deep before planting.

 - Corn is a heavy nitrogen user, apply organic fertilizer again 4 weeks and 8 weeks after planting.

-- Plant cover crops like a melon or watermelon with corn this helps maintain moist in the soil.
+- Plants cover crops like a melon or watermelon with corn; this helps maintain moisture in the soil.

-- Crops like beans can be grown alone side with corn, this helps replenish the soil with nitrogen.
+- Crops like beans can be grown alongside corn, this helps replenish the soil with nitrogen.